 Many non-profits have supporting donors that believe in their mission, but you know they can give a lot more than they do.
 Or, you suspect that they have a substantial estate, but you do not know if you are in line for any of it when they pass.
 Or, you may know the answers to the above, but do not have the in-house expertise to help a donor move their contribution level or their estate plan to the next level.
+We can provide that missing piece.
 There are four ways we can work with your organization.

 Planned Giving Resource